Welcome

 Enforcement under International Conventions

-Where a treaty or convention exists, enforcement is generally more straightforward.
+Where a treaty or convention exists, enforcement is generally more straightforward because contracting states commit to recognise and enforce qualifying decisions with limited grounds for refusal.

 The Hague Convention on Choice of Court Agreements

-The Hague Convention 2005 applies to judgments in civil and commercial matters where the parties have agreed an exclusive jurisdiction clause in favour of a contracting state.
+The Hague Convention 2005 applies to judgments in civil and commercial matters where the parties have agreed an exclusive jurisdiction clause in favour of a court of a contracting state.
+The UK acceded in its own right with effect from 1 January 2021.
 The Convention requires member states to recognise and enforce judgments from courts designated in such agreements, subject to limited exceptions.

 Key Term: Hague Convention